Arlobi menhir

-The Arlobi menhir is an archaeological heritage located at the Gorbea Natural Park, in Zuia, Álava (Basque part of Spain).
+The Arlobi menhir is an archaeological heritage site located at the Gorbea Natural Park, in Zuia, Álava (Basque part of Spain).
 It was found by Oier Suárez Hernando, Miguel Martínez Fernández and Luis M. Martínez Torres on 20 March 2004.
-The menhir was probably placed there in the Albian Age (Cretaceous 112–98 m.a.) and is basically made of stones coming from the Southern slope of Gorbea, Odoriaga and Usoteguieta mountains.
+The menhir was probably placed there in the Albian Age (Cretaceous 112–98 m.a.) and is made of stones coming from the southern slope of Gorbea, Odoriaga and Usoteguieta mountains.
 It is the most visited tourist attraction at the Gorbea Natural Park due to its peculiarity.
 The discovery was very important because of the lack of menhirs in Álava.
 In fact, the most common ancient sculptures are dolmens, usually as funerary monuments used to bury people in religious ceremonies.

 Description

 When the menhir was discovered it was composed by three orthogonal fragments of sandstone, headed NE-SW.
 After studying them, it was concluded that the three pieces could be put together and fitted perfectly to form the original menhir.
 Despite the impacts the rocks had due to the clearing labours, the menhir is preserved in good conditions.
 The stones measure 480x60x60 cm and it is considered that its density could reach 2500 kg/m3; so the menhir weights over 4250 kg.
 Lithologically, its stones are siliceous sandstone which probably come from Illumbe, the slope of Usoteguieta mountain.
 As the distance between Illumbe and the menhir is over 100m, archaeologists have assumed that the stones were carried by taking advantage of the slope.
 It was believed that the menhir could be an anthropomorphic sculpture but this discovery has not been verified.